AlabhyaVaibhav/alex_context_nlg_dataset/README.md

 * **LINDAT release**: <http://hdl.handle.net/11234/1-1675>
 * **Development website**: <https://github.com/UFAL-DSG/alex_context_nlg_dataset>

-This is a dataset for NLG in the English Public Transport Information domain which contains preceding context (user utterance) along with each data instance (pair of source meaning representation and target natural language paraphrases).
-This allows NLG systems train on this dataset to entrain (adapt) to the preceding utterance, i.e., reuse wording and syntactic structure.
+This is a dataset for NLG in task-oriented spoken dialogue systems, covering the English public transport information domain.
+It includes preceding context (user utterance) along with each data instance (pair of source meaning representation and target natural language paraphrases).
+This allows NLG systems trained on this dataset to entrain (adapt) to preceding user utterances, i.e., reuse wording and syntactic structure.
+This should presumably improve the perceived naturalness of the output and may even lead to a higher task success rate.
+The dataset has been obtained using crowdsourcing on the CrowdFlower platform.

 More information can be found in the following paper:

 * Ondřej Dušek and Filip Jurčíček: *A Context-aware Natural Language Generation Dataset for Dialogue Systems*.
-In: RE-WOCHAT, LREC 2016.
+In: RE-WOCHAT, LREC, Portorož 2016.

 Please cite the paper if you use this dataset in your research.